poiyomi/PoiyomiDocs/docs/grabpass/grabpass.md

 - `Type`: **Data** Texture (sRGB **OFF**)

-Texture that defines where the grabpass should be blended.
-White means the grabpass is fully blended, black means the grabpass is not blended at all.
+Texture that defines where the Grab Pass should be blended.
+White means the Grab Pass is fully blended, black means the Grab Pass is not blended at all.
 Can be thought of as an inverse opacity map.

 ### Blend Amount

 - `Type`: **Float**, Range: `0.0 - 1.0`

 Scaler for the blend amount.
-The grabpass color is blended with the base color by this amount.
+The Grab Pass color is blended with the base color by this amount.
 If a blend map is used, this should generally be set to 1.0.

 ### Source/Destination Blend